crispycret/cw-plus-walkthough/05-cw1-whitelist.md

 You can etiher directly replace `<ADMIN_ADDRESS_1>` with your admin address or you can use the following commands which bakes in the admin addresses if you have setup the environment variables.

 ```
-## Bakes Admin A and Admin B into the contract.
+## Bakes Admin A and Admin B into the contract by escaping double quotes .

 junod tx wasm instantiate $CW1WHITELIST_CODE_ID "{\"admins\":[\"$ADMIN_A\", \"$ADMIN_B\"], \"mutable\":true}" --amount 50000ujunox --label "cw1-whitelist" --from master --chain-id testing --gas-prices 0.1ujunox --gas auto --gas-adjustment 1.3 -b block -y